sirrobzeroone/elepower/README.md

 # Elepower
-A new *powerful* modpack for [Minetest](http://minetest.net)!
+A new *powerful* modpack for [Minetest](http://minetest.net) 5.0.0+!

-**I do not recommend using this modpack with technic or pipeworks, as this modpack aims to become the all-in-one solution.
+**I do not recommend using this modpack with technic, as this modpack aims to become an all new technology mod.
 However, compatibility might be added at a later date.**

 ## Features